Dr. Mark J. Wade Vaccination PSA

 Remote Learning Resources for Students

-Note to students – Pillar College supports Google Classroom as the application to support your online courses.
-Your instructor will enroll you in your Google classroom.
-Check your student email account and accept the request to join the course.
+Note to students – Pillar College supports Blackboard as the application to support your online courses.

 Pillar College Directory of Student Assistance